EpicEric/sandhole/README.md

 ### TO-DO

+Roughly in the order I intend to work on:

 - HTTPS handling
-- Alternate addressing options
+- Alternate address assignment options
-- Load balancing
 - Better terminal logging for client and server
+- Domain authorization with DNS
+- Local port forwarding
 - TCP forwarding
-- Local port forwarding
-- Domain authorization with DNS
 - API-based password authentication
 - And more